skramm/homog2d/docs/homog2d_manual.md

 This means that for points or segments, the container's size needs to be at least 2.
 For polylines, circles and rectangles, the size needs to be at least 1.

+However, as the returned rectangle may not have a null area, this function will throw if the container holds objects on which no bounding box can be defined.
+For example, if the container holds 3 identical points.
+Or even different points, but sharing a identical x or y coordinate (think: [0,0]-[0,5]) The same situation may occur with segments, for example a container holding these two segments: [0,0]-[0,5] and [0,10]-[0,20].

 Examples (generated with [this file](../misc/figures_src/src/get_bb_cont.cpp)):

 ![bounding box of a set of points](img/bb_Points.svg)